Zilliqa/dev-portal-old/docs/exchanges/exchange-ip-whitelisting.md

 further check the logs at `zilliqa-00001-log.txt`.

-The following articles in this series will demonstrate a simple set of functions that can be used as a starting point for exhcange developers to implement their own custom business logic around the Zilliqa blockchain.
+The following articles in this series will demonstrate a simple set of functions that can be used as a starting point for exchange developers to implement their own custom business logic around the Zilliqa blockchain.
 You may find the full source code of the example app in the [same repository](https://github.com/Zilliqa/dev-portal/tree/master/examples/exchange).